Keep Kalm at Kalanggaman Island

 Keep Kalm at Kalanggaman

-The boat ride over the calm waters took less than an hour and halfway through we were already staring at the long sand bar of Kalanggaman Island laid outstretched like both arms of a human figure.
-Ahead of us the turquoise waters becomes more enticing to jump into.
-The full glint of the sun made the backdrop more captivating as glitters of the island’s sand shines from afar.
-As our boat tapers of its engine and we glide slowly over the crystal clear waters, I heaved out a sigh of anticipation at a full day of being idle at this island.
+The boat ride over calm waters took less than an hour, and halfway through, we were already staring at the long sandbar of Kalanggaman Island, laid out like the outstretched arms of a human figure.
+Ahead of us, the turquoise water grew ever more enticing, practically inviting us to jump in.
+Under the full glint of the sun, the backdrop turned even more captivating, as the island’s sand shimmered from afar.
+As our boat tapered off its engine and we glided slowly over crystal-clear waters, I let out a sigh of anticipation at the thought of a full day spent idling on the island.

 Kalanggaman Island's sandbar even extend during low-tide

-Edgar keeps telling us to ‘Keep Kalm at Kalanggaman’ while reminding us of a bottle of vodka he brought with him.
-Stories about how wasted they end up during the recently held Sinulog Festival floated around like narratives of wartime acts of bravery, followed by bursts of laughter from Gaye, our forever muse and one of the most jovial travel companions I’ve ever had.
+Edgar kept telling us to “Keep Kalm at Kalanggaman,” all while reminding us of the bottle of vodka he had brought along.
+Stories of how wasted they had gotten during the recently held Sinulog Festival floated around like tales of wartime bravery, followed by bursts of laughter from Gaye—our forever muse and one of the most jovial travel companions I’ve ever had.

 Nothing to but beach-bum all day

-We quickly set up camp with our rented two-man tent which we managed to fit our four bodies later that night.
-The relentless beam of the morning sun forced us to take refuge under a tree where we lounged the whole afternoon sharing stories over grilled chicken and pork liempo.
-Our small group inhabited the island along with half a dozen boatmen and caretakers and a handful of other campers.
-Because it was a weekday, we avoided the usual influx of visitors so we feel like having the whole island for ourselves.
-In no time, our tiny band of merry pranksters have achieved a natural high even without the use psychedelic drugs.
+We quickly set up camp with our rented two-man tent, which we somehow managed to squeeze all four of us into later that night.
+The relentless morning sun drove us to take refuge under a tree, where we lounged the entire afternoon, sharing stories over grilled chicken and pork liempo.
+Our small group shared the island with half a dozen boatmen and caretakers, along with a handful of other campers.
+Because it was a weekday, we avoided the usual influx of visitors, making it feel as though we had the whole island to ourselves.
+In no time, our tiny band of merry pranksters had reached a natural high—even without the use of psychedelic drugs.

 Ready, set, action